Image: Dr Bruce Wines introduces Burnet Institute's Day of Immunology

-Burnet Institute has celebrated the 2016 Day of Immunology by opening our laboratory doors to give secondary students and interested members of the public new insights into our immunological research.
+Burnet Institute staff and students celebrated the 2018 Day of Immunology by showcasing their research and Burnet’s laboratory facilities for visiting secondary students and interested members of the public.

-Year 10 science students from Melbourne Girls College and Strathmore Secondary College were among those who attended the Discovery Tour of Burnet’s Fluorescent Cell Imaging and Flow Cytometry facilities, and Rapid Diagnostics Laboratory.
+Year 10 and 11 students from Sacre Coeur College, Strathmore Secondary College and Scotch College were among those who attended the Discovery Tour of Burnet’s Fluorescent Cell Imaging and Flow Cytometry facilities, and Rapid Diagnostics Laboratory.

-Earlier, our guests were welcomed with an overview on Burnet by Dr Jacqueline Flynn, a postdoctoral scientist in the HIV Molecular Pathogenesis Laboratory.
+Earlier, our guests were welcomed with an overview on Burnet by Dr Bruce Wines, whose research is focused on inflammation, cancer and infection.

 There were also presentations from PhD student Hannah King on HIV vaccine development, Dr Joshua Hayward on how bats are able to co-exist with viruses that are fatal to other mammals, and PhD student Liriye Kurtovic on her research into the development of a vaccine for malaria.